December 1st is World AIDS Day. Find out how you can help to raise awareness by creating an engaging video with a World Aids Day video template.

 Many people still aren’t aware of how to protect themselves against HIV, how to get tested if they think they might have been at risk, or what treatment is available if they have contracted HIV.

 Video is a great tool to raise awareness because it’s so accessible and more easily consumed by people than ever before.
 Here are some ideas of HIV/AIDS awareness videos that you could create:

 - A fundraiser—many HIV charities are desperately underfunded.

-- Fight prejudice—many living with HIV are still subjected to stigma and prejudgement, help to change perceptions.
+- Fight prejudice—many living with HIV are still subjected to stigma and prejudgement, so challenge those perceptions.

 - Educate—help people learn more about HIV, whether that’s prevention, testing, or treatment.

-How Create an HIV-AIDS Awareness Video Using a Template and Stock Footage
+How to Create an HIV/AIDS Awareness Video Using a Template and Stock Footage

 As a demonstration, I created a quick example video: a short public service announcement slideshow like one you might find on a display screen at a health clinic or hospital.